-- There is NO food in the classrooms (Rooms 208, 206, 105 & 102), food should be kept to the lobby areas (These areas must be reserved first do not assume the classroom rental allows the use of the lobby areas - see above on how to reserve), if you are hosting an event in Weeks Hall please post a sign by the classroom door that says "NO FOOD ALLOWED".
+- There is NO food in the classrooms (Rooms 208, 206, 105 & 102), food should be kept to the lobby areas (These areas must be reserved first do not assume the classroom rental allows the use of the lobby areas - see above on how to reserve), if you are hosting an event in Weeks Hall please post a sign on an easel by the classroom door that says "NO FOOD ALLOWED".

 - Rental of tables/chairs/coat racks/podiums, please contact Support Services.